AndreFCruz/feup-sdis/Proj2/docs/SDIS_PROPOSAL_T5G07G08.md

 The application should recover seamlessly from peer disconnections, redistributing the uncompleted workload through the rest of the network.

 ## Scalability
 Our application should scale linearly in the number of peers and complexity of the problem.
 In fact, the application's usefulness increases as more peers join the network.
-This inherent to the proposed architecture.
+This is inherent to the proposed architecture.

 ## Proposed Grade Ceiling
 Given the project's requirements, we consider our proposal to be fully compliant, and thus have a ceiling of 20.

+***

+## T5 G07 G08

+* André Cruz - up201503776
+* António Almeida - up201505836
+* Diogo Torres - up201506428
+* João Damas - up201504088

+09/04/2018

+***